-If you're experiencing increased headaches, find yourself rubbing your eyes, or even having a harder time to adjust to light changes, then perhaps it's time to employ some eye care tips.
+If you're experiencing increased headaches, find yourself rubbing your eyes, or even having a harder time adjusting to light changes, then perhaps it's time to employ some eye care tips.

 Try some special glasses on for size

-Blue light blocking computer glasses are popular these days – and with good reason.
+Blue light blocking computer glasses are popular these days – and for a good reason.
 Not only are they an of-the-moment fashion statement, they also protect your eyes from high-energy visible (HEV) blue light emitted from smartphones, TV screens, iPads, even LED and fluorescent lights.

 Too much blue light can cause headaches, blurred vision, even long-term eye damage.
 And considering the average person spends just over nine hours per day in front of screens like TV, smartphones, computers, tablets, or game consoles, limited blue light exposure with the use of blue blocking products may be a wise choice.

-While blue light blocking glasses aren't typically FSA-eligible, you may be able to be reimbursed for a portion or all of the cost if you need them for treatment of a medical condition.
+While blue light blocking glasses aren't typically included in FSA eligible eyecare, you may be able to be reimbursed for a portion or all of the cost if you need them for treatment of a medical condition.
 To find out if the blue light glasses will qualify, contact your FSA administrator or HR department.

 Limit screen time

-If you're an iPhone user, you also might consider enabling Night Shift (we're pretty sure Android phones have this, too).
-This setting limits the amount of blue light your phone emits, and it handy all day long, not just before bed.
+You may also consider enabling Night Shift.
+This setting limits the amount of blue light your phone emits, and it is handy all day long, not just before bed.
 And if you're winding down for bed, try putting your phone in another room to charge, since research has shown it can affect your circadian rhythm or even cause you to take longer to fall asleep.

 Make family eye health a year-round priority